 Coastline Of Alaska

-Alaska boasts of having the longest coastline in the United States and has a longer coastline than all other states combined.
-With a coastline stretching more for 33,904 miles, the state is surrounded by numerous seas and oceans including the Arctic to the north, the Bering Sea to the west and the Pacific to the south.
+Alaska boasts of having the longest coastline in the United States and has a longer coastline than the next 7 states combined.
+With a coastline stretching more for 33,904 miles, the state is surrounded by numerous seas and oceans including the Arctic to the north, the Bering Sea to the west, and the Pacific to the south.

 Coastline Of Florida